Tasmanian Coalition of Community Service Peaks Campaign

 We know investing in preventive, community-based services is not a cost, it is a proven economic strategy that reduces demand on crisis, health and justice systems and saves the state money over the long-term.

-You can also show your support for our industry by lobbying your local members, as well as downloading and displaying the campaign branding elements on your social media and other digital platforms.
-We encourage you to share the Coalition’s social media posts on FacebookLinkedIn and Instagram
+You can show your support for our industry by lobbying your local members, as well as downloading and displaying the campaign branding elements on your social media and other digital platforms.
+We encourage you to share the Peaks Coalition’s social media posts on FacebookLinkedIn and Instagram

-The Tasmanian Coalition of Community Service Peaks represents the following 20 organisations:
+The Tasmanian Coalition of Community Service Peaks represents the following organisations:

-• Ageing Australia Tasmania
+• Ageing Australia (Tasmania)

 • Alcohol, Tobacco and other Drugs Council (ATDC) Tasmania